ibm-cloud-docs/BlockStorage/faqs.md

 {: #add-mpio}
 {: faq}

 Seeing two disks in Disk Management can occur if MPIO is not installed or is disabled for iSCSI.
-To verify the MPIO configuration, refer to the steps for [Verifying MPIO configuration for Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux#verifyMPIOLinux) or [Verifying whether MPIO is configured correctly in Windows&reg; Operating systems](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows).
+To verify the MPIO configuration, refer to the steps for [Verifying MPIO configuration for Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux#verifyMPIOLinux) or [Verifying whether MPIO is configured correctly in Windows Operating systems](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows).

 ## How do I reconnect storage after a chassis swap?
 {: #chassis-swap}